James Bergeron, President, National Council of Higher Education Resources (NCHER)

-James P. Bergeron currently serves as President of the National Council of Higher Education Resources (NCHER), which represents a nationwide network of lenders, secondary markets, guaranty agencies, loan servicers, private collection agencies, schools, and others that assist students, borrowers, parents, and families access, manage, and pay for the costs of postsecondary education.
-The membership includes education finance organizations that administer and service federal education loans and entities that underwrite, administer, and service private education loans.
-Prior to joining NCHER, James worked as the Director of Education and Human Services Policy for the House Committee on Education and the Workforce.
-In this capacity, he advised Chairman John Kline, members, and staff, and oversaw policy development on all areas of education and human services programs, including the reauthorization of the Higher Education Act, the Elementary and Secondary Education Act/No Child Left Behind, the Individuals with Disabilities Education Act, the Workforce Investment Act, the Head Start Act, and other federal laws governing elementary, secondary, and postsecondary education.
+James Bergeron currently serves as President and Chief Executive Officer of the National Council of Higher Education Resources (NCHER), which represents state, nonprofit, and private higher education finance organizations that provide a holistic approach to student success, from administering 529 college savings plans to operating state-funded grant, loan, scholarship, and college access and success programs for first-generation, low-income students.
+NCHER’s membership includes student loan lenders, servicers, secondary markets, guaranty agencies, private collection agencies, schools, and others that administer and service federal education loans and underwrite, administer, and service private education loans.
+Prior to joining NCHER, James worked as the Director of Education and Human Services Policy for the House Committee on Education and the Workforce (renamed the House Committee on Education and Labor).
+In this capacity, he advised the Chairman, members, and staff, and oversaw policy development on all areas of education and human services programs, including the reauthorization of the Higher Education Act, the Elementary and Secondary Education Act/No Child Left Behind, the Individuals with Disabilities Education Act, the Workforce Investment Act, the Head Start Act, and other federal laws governing elementary, secondary, and postsecondary education.
 Before joining the Committee in 2006, James served as Legislative Director in California Rep. Buck McKeon’s personal office where he was responsible for developing and implementing the legislative agenda within the House Education and the Workforce Subcommittee on 21st Century Competitiveness.
 He authored important legislative initiatives on college affordability and financial aid simplification.
-James began his Capitol Hill service almost 20 years ago as a Legislative Assistant to former Louisiana Rep. Bob Livingston, who chaired the House Appropriations Committee.
+James began his Capitol Hill service almost 25 years ago as a Legislative Assistant to former Louisiana Rep. Bob Livingston, who chaired the House Appropriations Committee.
 James also served as Vice President of MARC Associates (now part of Holland & Knight), a government relations firm where he consulted for a number of elementary and secondary education and higher education organizations.
-He holds a Bachelor of Arts in political science from the University of Louisiana at Lafayette.
+He received a Bachelor of Arts in Political Science from the University of Louisiana at Lafayette.

 D. Grant Carwile, Managing Director, SL Capital Strategies LLC